Be careful of this time tested value ratio

 You know buying low price to book ratio companies work

-Like me, I am sure you have also read countless books and research papers showing how low price to book ratio (undervalued) companies outperform high price to book (expensive) companies over long periods of time.
+I am sure you have also read countless books and research papers showing how low price to book ratio (undervalued) companies outperform high price to book (expensive) companies over long periods of time.

 But it underperformed